GENRES: Young adult humor, young adult LGBTQ, young adult fantasy

 SYNOPSIS: Quinton Wyatt's summer break before high school should be nothing but wall-to-wall fun.
 Instead, his best friend has stopped talking to him; his fiendish older sister has filled his head with tales of a sadistic high school ritual called "The Freshman Stomp"; and his divorced father has started dating the city's most notorious barfly.
 Maybe a robot rabbit and a boy from his past can help salvage Quinton's vacation and launch him into the difficult — but often hilarious — world of young adulthood.

-Reader Comments and Questions:
+Reader Comments, Photos and Questions:

 "The summer before Quinton's summer first year at high school is full of twists and turns, real and imaginary, from robotic rabbits, dread of being crushed by the Freshman Stomp, realizing his best friend isn't one at all, and falling for someone from his past.
 Told through Quinton's humorous lens to the world make this coming of age story a joy to read.
 Once again, author Marsh Myers creates a main character you want to hang out with and miss after the book ends."